Blady-Com/gnoga/docs/user_guide.md

 end GnogaCMD.View;
 ```

-In gnogacmd-view.adb will set up the user elements in the create procedure and
-handle our new view's functionality.
+In gnogacmd-view.adb we will set up the user elements in the create procedure and handle our new view's functionality.

 ``` ada
 with GNAT.OS_Lib;